 God blessed the seventh day and made it holy, because on it he rested from all the work he had done in creation.Genesis 2:3

 On the seventh day, the sun, moon, stars, plants, birds, animals, fish, and humans blessed the Lord in a great chorus of praise.
-There is no hint that creatures were bound and parched in observance of God’s Sabbath rest.
+None were bound and parched in observance of God’s Sabbath rest.

-The scribes and Pharisees had the common sense to feed and water their donkeys and oxen on the Sabbath.
-But when it came to healing and freeing the crippled woman in the synagogue, legalese entangled their complicated minds.
-Scrupulous laws about what constituted “work” caused the religious experts to overthink the simplicity of God’s heart.
+The scribes and Pharisees naturally watered their donkeys and oxen on the Sabbath.
+But when it came to healing the crippled woman in the synagogue, legalese complicated their minds.

 Sabbath laws unbinding ox and ass